balena-io/debugging-masterclass/README.md

 SSH access, public URLs etc.

-Initially, the `os-config.service` unit requests a block of configuration data from the API, once the device has been registered against the application.
+Initially, the `os-config.service` unit requests a block of configuration data from the API, once the device has been registered against the fleet.
 Let's have a look at the journal output from a device that's been freshly provisioned and started for the first time: